Victoria Sork: Research and career

 Sork studies the evolution of trees in California's oak woodlands and savannas.
 She believes that trees are crucial determinants of particular ecosystems and that their considerable population sizes offer a good context for the study of evolution.
 Trees provide a living record of the changing climate, and scientists like Sork can sequence their genome to evaluate the impact of different environmental conditions.
 Sork uses genetic markers to monitor gene flow and genomics to understand genetic variation.
 She has focussed on Oaks (Quercus) and particularly Quercus lobata (Valley oaks), studying their local adaptation, the molecular ecology of their pollen, phylogeography of the genetic variation, hybridisation and how climate change will impact them.

 In the 2000s Sork started working with Jessica Wright of the Food and Drug Administration on a project that evaluated which trees would be most able to adapt to a changing climate.
 This has involved gathering tens of thousands of seeds from almost one hundred locations, growing them to saplings in greenhouses and planting them in experimental gardens.
 She sequenced the genomes of the mother trees to compare with current genetic information, and combined this with how well the trees grew in different environments.
 She has investigated how the trees that are planted in the wake of the Californian wildfires will respond to a warming climate.
 Her studies showed that genomics can be used to inform strategies for conservation, emphasising the need for planting trees that can withstand changing ecosystems and higher temperatures.
 She showed that trees with "beneficial" genetic traits would have significantly higher growth rates than those without them.

 Sork is part of a $10 million conservation strategy, the California Conservation Genomics Project, which aims to transform land is managed in California.

+In October 2024, Sork was named as a defendant in a lawsuit filed by Priyanga Amarasekare, a former professor of ecology and evolutionary biology at UCLA.
+The lawsuit alleges that Amarasekare was subjected to discriminatory, harassing, and retaliatory conduct based on her gender, race, and national origin, and that she faced adverse actions including suspension and pay cuts for opposing such conduct.
+According to the complaint, Sork, as a former dean, was involved in filing charges against Amarasekare and played a role in the disciplinary actions that led to the lawsuit.